How to Avoid Microplastics: The Highest-Impact Changes, Ranked

 2. Switch from plastic to paper tea bags or loose leaf

-Hernandez et al. (2019) in Environmental Science & Technology found that steeping a single plastic or nylon tea bag at brewing temperature releases approximately 11.6 billion nanoplastic and microplastic particles into the cup.
+Hernandez et al. (2019) in Environmental Science & Technology found that steeping a single plastic or nylon tea bag at brewing temperature releases approximately 11.6 billion microplastic particles and 3.1 billion nanoplastic particles into the cup.
 For daily tea drinkers, this represents one of the largest single controllable exposure sources.

-Paper tea bags and loose leaf tea release negligible particles by comparison — around 10 microplastic particles per week for regular use.
+Paper tea bags and loose leaf tea release negligible particles by comparison.
 This is one of the easiest swaps to make and one of the largest reductions available.

 3. Filter or boil your drinking water